Jonkke/pathfinding-comparison/documentation/Weekly_report_3.md

 ## Next week

 TODO:
--Base data structures:
+* Base data structures:
-  -PriorityQueue
+  * PriorityQueue
-  -ArrayList
+  * ArrayList
--Importing of maps
+* Importing of maps
--More and better tests
+* More and better tests
--GUI
+* GUI
--Refactoring & commenting of code to make it more sensible
+* Refactoring & commenting of code to make it more sensible